-Brookline Bancorp, Inc., a Delaware corporation, operates as a multi-bank holding company for Brookline Bank and its subsidiaries; Bank Rhode Island BankRI and its subsidiaries ("BankRI"); subsidiaries; PCSB Bank and its subsidiaries; and Clarendon Private, LLC ("Clarendon Private").
-Private.
+Brookline Bancorp, Inc., a Delaware corporation, operates as a multi-bank holding company for Brookline Bank and its subsidiaries; BankRI and its subsidiaries; PCSB Bank and its subsidiaries; and Clarendon Private.
 Brookline Securities Corp, previously a subsidiary of Brookline Bancorp, Inc., was dissolved in November 2023.

-As a commercially-focused financial institution with 65 full-service banking offices throughout Greater Boston, the north shore of Massachusetts, Rhode Island and New York, the Company, through Brookline Bank, BankRI and PCSB Bank, (collectively referred to as the "Banks"), offers a wide range of commercial, business and retail banking services, including a full complement of cash management products, foreign exchange services, on-line and mobile banking services, consumer and residential loans and investment advisory services, designed to meet the financial needs of small- to mid-sized businesses and individuals throughout central New England and the Lower Hudson Valley in New York.
-The Banks and their subsidiaries lend primarily in all New England states and New York, with the exception of the equipment financing portfolio, 29.2% 29.0% of which is in the Greater New York and New Jersey metropolitan area and 70.8% 71.0% of which is in other areas in the United States of America U.S. as of March 31, 2024 June 30, 2024.
+As a commercially-focused financial institution with 65 64 full-service banking offices throughout Greater Boston, the north shore of Massachusetts, Rhode Island and New York, the Company, through Brookline Bank, BankRI and PCSB Bank, offers a wide range of commercial, business and retail banking services, including a full complement of cash management products, foreign exchange services, on-line and mobile banking services, consumer and residential loans and investment advisory services, designed to meet the financial needs of small- to mid-sized businesses and individuals throughout central New England and the Lower Hudson Valley in New York.
+The Banks and their subsidiaries lend primarily in all New England states and New York, with the exception of the equipment financing portfolio, 29.0% 29.6% of which is in the Greater New York and New Jersey metropolitan area and 71.0% 70.4% of which is in other areas in the U.S. as of June 30, 2024 September 30, 2024.
 Clarendon Private is a registered investment advisor with the SEC.
 Through Clarendon Private, the Company offers a wide range of wealth management services to individuals, families, endowments and foundations to help these clients meet their long-term financial goals.